VeritasOS/fedx/README.md

 * Practical applicability & easy integration as a [http://rdf4j.org/](RDF4J) SAIL
 * Comprehensive CLI for federated query processing from the command line

-## Documentation
+## Documentation and Getting Started

-Refer to the [wiki](https://github.com/VeritasOS/fedx/wiki) for the latest documentation
+Refer to the [wiki](https://github.com/VeritasOS/fedx/wiki) for the latest documentation.

+Particularly see [Getting Started](https://github.com/VeritasOS/fedx/wiki/Getting-Started) for the first steps.

 ## Development